 | Reach expertise | Master configuration and string projects together | Several years |

 Two honest remarks.
-First, these durations assume consistency: three months of sustained learning beat a year of good intentions.
+First, these durations assume regularity: three months of sustained learning beats a year of good intentions.
 Second, expertise has no finish line: even a senior keeps learning on every project.
-A beginner’s goal is not to know everything, but to reach the first employable level.
+A beginner’s goal is not to know everything, but to reach the first employable milestone.

-Many career changers combine the two: a steady base to discover and choose a module, then a more intensive phase once the goal is clear.
+Many career-changers combine both logics: a steady base to discover and choose a module, then a more intensive phase once the goal is clear.
 What matters is not the format, but consistency and real practice.

 -